cphnano/pySpectroWorks/README.md

  - Project
  - Item

  You must first establish a connection by using your API key.
-An API key can be generated from you "profile" page in SpectroWorks™.
+An API key can be generated from your "profile" page in SpectroWorks™.
 ```
 import pyspectroworks
 conn = pyspectroworks.connect('INSERT_API_KEY_HERE')